abhimaniyar/GlobalLensQuest/README.md

 ```
 This code uses some of the structure from Manu Schaan's code ForQuE found at https://github.com/EmmanuelSchaan/ForQuE

+Hope you find this code useful!
+If you use this code in a publication, please cite https://arxiv.org/abs/2101.12193
 If you have any comments, suggestions or questions, please do not hesitate to contact me: abhishek.maniyar@nyu.edu